Princess Wee Wee: Size

 There are many different reports for Thompsons's height and weight, often exaggerated for effect.
 In an early description, Wee Wee was said to stand 17 inches high and weigh only 12 pounds.
 In comparison, on Coney Island, she was advertised as weighing 49 pounds and standing 34 inches tall.
 At the time of her marriage to Williams, she was reportedly "three foot two."
 Other reports when she was dancing in vaudeville estimate her height at "scarcely a yard high".

 Whitman Sisters

 By 1925, she joined the Whitman Sisters travelling show as a singer and featured dancer.
 She toured with the Whitman Sisters at least until the close of the ensemble.
 On stage she was accompanied by what some accounts refer to as her "husband", dance partner "Prince Arthur".
 In other performances she partnered with "Prince Albert", the child tap star son of Alice Whitman.

 In 1926, she visited the White House to entertain Calvin Coolidge, who reportedly expressed great pleasure to meet Wee Wee.
 That year, she performed a song and dance routine with a young Willie Bryant in the Whitman Sisters' show, where she danced between his legs.

-On October 9, 1929, Wee Wee married Ralph Franco, a theater promoter in Baltimore.
-The marriage was successfully annulled the following year, after she claimed her spouse had made her "tipsy" and fraudulently coerced her into marriage with the intention of taking her away from the Whitman Sisters show.